 Welcome to the matrix transpose calculator, where you'll have the opportunity to learn all about transposing matrices.

-The determinant calculator and the inverse matrix calculator left us to know two of the most basic matrix operations: the determinant and the inverse.
+The matrix determinant calculator and the inverse matrix calculator left us to know two of the most basic matrix operations: the determinant and the inverse.
 This calculator deals with a third basic matrix operation called transposition.

 But we've all come here not just to see how to transpose a matrix but also to get the lowdown on all the matrix transpose properties.
 Don't worry; we'll go through all the information you need together before we even come to what is, say, the transpose of a 2x2 matrix.